 Get Involved with the Olivetree Review!
 The magazine, established in 1983 and published each semester, features art and writing primarily from Hunter undergraduate students.
 All Hunter undergrads - including the Muse Scholars - are welcome to submit and also to become editors in one of three departments: Art, Poetry, and Fiction/Non-Fiction/Drama.

-The OTR also hosts open houses, writing sessions, art walks, craft workshops, and The Best Open Mic at Hunter, as well as other fun events.
-To stay updated, sign up for the magazine's email list, fill out the Student Contact Form, check out the Calendar page, or connect with on Facebook and Twitter.
+The OTR also hosts open houses, writing sessions, art walks, craft workshops, The Best Open Mic at Hunter and other events.
+To stay updated, sign up for the magazine's email list, fill out the Student Contact Form, check out the Calendar page or connect on Facebook and Twitter.